symfony/symfony-docs/serializer/custom_encoders.rst

 Registering it in your app
 --------------------------

-If you use the Symfony Framework. then you probably want to register this encoder as a service in your app.
+If you use the Symfony Framework, then you probably want to register this encoder as a service in your app.
 If you're using the :ref:`default services.yaml configuration <service-container-services-load-example>`, that's done automatically!